gmarceau/spread.js/README.md

-`spread.js` is a small command line program that combines `nodejs`, `Emacs` and `emacsclient` into a minimalist's worksheet interface
+`spread.js` is a small command line program that combines `Node.js`, `Emacs` and `emacsclient` into a minimalist's worksheet interface

 `spread.js` evaluates the entire file with `node`.
 For each top-level expression, `spread.js` looks for a `//->` marker.
-If it finds one, it insert the result of that expression after the maker _in the source file itself_.
+If it finds one, it inserts the result of that expression after the maker _in the source file itself_.
 Then it notifies `Emacs` via `emacsclient` to revert the buffer visiting the file.